-Create Area for the Farm
+1. Create an Area for the Farm

 To begin, you first need to dig out the entire slime chunk as deep as you can.
 We suggest you at least dig from Y=40 to Y=10 world height.
 If you go any lower, there’s a high chance that you might stumble upon the Warden, which isn’t a worthy risk.
 You can use TNT or pickaxes to get the job done.
-Just make sure to close any cave opening you might discover to keep other hostile mobs away from your farm.
+Just make sure to close any cave openings you might discover to keep other hostile mobs away from your farm.

-Create Mob Spawning Platforms
+2. Create Mob Spawning Platforms

 Moreover, there should be a gap of 3 blocks on all sides of the platforms.
-Doing so will allow the slime to slowly but surely jump in your farm’s fit and to their death.
+Doing so will allow the slime to slowly but surely jump into your farm’s fit and to its death.
 Moreover, replace some blocks of the platforms’ floor with froglight or similar light blocks.
 This will stop other hostile mobs from spawning on the platforms.
 The spawn rate of underground slimes isn’t affected by light level.

-Set up the Killing System
+3. Set up the Killing System

 Next, place magma blocks at the bottom of the slime chunk and cover the whole area to create a lava-like floor.
 The damage from magma blocks will kill the slimes and eventually make them drop slimeballs.
-Then, add a layer of water on top of these magma blocks as it will come in handy later in our Minecraft slime farm’s collection system.
+Then, add a layer of water on top of these magma blocks as it will come in handy later in our slime farm’s collection system.

 Once everything else is ready, follow these steps to spawn slimes and get an Allay to collect slimeballs:

-1. First, you need to create a third floating platform a few blocks above the farm’s deadly floor.
+- First, you need to create a third floating platform a few blocks above the farm’s deadly floor.
 It’s not for the slimes, so you can make this one smaller in size.

-3. Next, for our collection system to work, we need a storage area.
+- Next, for our collection system to work, we need a storage area.
 For that, go beneath the new platform and place a hopper directly under the note block.
 Then surround it with three other hoppers, connecting each new hopper to the main one.
 Finally, place a chest underneath the main hopper.

-4. Then, bring your Allay to the note block and place a lever on the side of your note block.
+- Then, bring your Allay to the note block and place a lever on the side of your note block.

-5. Finally, give a slimeball to your Allay by right-clicking or using the secondary action key.
+- Finally, give a slimeball to your Allay by right-clicking or using the secondary action key.
 Now, activate the circuit by turning on the lever, but immediately break the lever as soon as you turn it on.
 By doing so, the Redstone circuit will be stuck on an infinite loop and keep playing the note block again and again.

-Alternate Ways to Collect Slimeballs
+5. Alternate Ways to Collect Slimeballs

 - Water flow to transport slimeballs out of the farm